chauhoang99/ablr_test/README.md

 Only port 3001 works, other ports will cause error on Singpass side.

-Then access to localhost:3001 and try the tool.
+After the server is up and running, access to localhost:3001 and try the tool.
+No need to run a separate front end server.